-- i. to provide legal services to my clients, including the provision of legal advice and representation in courts, tribunals, arbitrations, and mediations - ii. to keep accounting records and carry out office administration - iii. to take or defend legal or regulatory proceedings or to exercise a lien - iv. to respond to potential complaints or make complaints - v. to check for potential conflicts of interest in relation to future potential cases - vi. to promote and market my services - vii. to use as worked examples in applications for judicial office or for appointment as Queen's Counsel - viii. to carry out anti-money laundering and terrorist financing checks - ix. to train other barristers and when providing work-shadowing opportunities - x. to respond to requests for references - xi. when procuring goods and services - xii. to publish legal judgments and decisions of courts and tribunals - xiii. as required or permitted by law.
+- i. to provide legal services to my clients, including the provision of legal advice and representation in courts, tribunals, arbitrations, and mediations - ii. to keep accounting records and carry out office administration - iii. to take or defend legal or regulatory proceedings or to exercise a lien - iv. to respond to potential complaints or make complaints - v. to check for potential conflicts of interest in relation to future potential cases - vi. to promote and market my services - vii. to carry out anti-money laundering and terrorist financing checks - viii. to train other barristers and when providing work-shadowing opportunities - ix. to provide information to other barristers undertaking related legal services - x. to respond to requests for references - xi. when procuring goods and services - xii. to publish legal judgments and decisions of courts and tribunals - xiii. as required or permitted by law.